 Q1.
 What is the difference between B2C and B2B marketing?

-A. B2B marketing is a process where one business sells products or services to another business and business professionals are the key purchase decision makers.
+A. B2B vs. B2C marketing operates on different planes.
+B2B marketing is a process where one business sells products or services to other businesses and business professionals are the key purchase decision makers.

 On the other hand, B2C marketing techniques are focused on selling products or services directly to consumers, who are typically individuals.